HarrisonT1/Portfolio-Project-3/README.md

 User stories covered: 9

 ### Finished Game
-When a user either reveals all safe tiles or hits a mine when revealing a tile, they are shown the enitre revealed grid.
+When a user either reveals all safe tiles or hits a mine when revealing a tile, they are shown the entire revealed grid.
 There is also a prompt to allow the user to return back to the main menu once they have finished the game.
 This is also where their score and time is revealed User stories covered: 7, 8, 2